 Name: SVS Cornelian Cautious Fund

+Product Reference Number: 645155

+Type of Sub-fund: UK UCITS scheme

 Investment Objective: The objective of the Fund is to achieve capital growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 1.5% over the long term (which is defined as a five to seven year investment cycle).

+Capital invested in the Fund is at risk.

 Investment Policy: The Fund will be actively managed and in normal market conditions, at least 70% of the assets of the Fund will be invested in a mixture of shares and fixed income securities (including government and corporate bonds).
 The allocation to shares and fixed income securities will vary in response to market conditions.
 However, the allocation to shares will typically remain within in a 20%-50% range.
-Such exposure may be achieved directly or indirectly via collective investment schemes managed by third party managers.
+Such exposure may be achieved directly or indirectly via collective investment schemes managed by

+third party managers.
 The Fund is not restricted to this range and although it is expected that the range represents the typical allocation, the Fund may deviate from the range during, and in anticipation of, adverse market conditions.